Analysis

 Woman staring down at papers strewn across her kitchen table, visibly stressed about budgeting.

 According to Federal Reserve data, U.S. households hold approximately $4.5 trillion in checkable deposits and currency.
 The vast majority of that money earns almost nothing.
 The national average interest rate for checking accounts is just 0.07% APY, according to the FDIC.
-Meanwhile, high-yield savings accounts—which are equally safe, equally liquid, and equally FDIC-insured—are paying 4% or more.
+Meanwhile, high-yield savings accounts — equally safe, equally liquid, equally FDIC-insured — are paying 4% or more.

 How We Calculated the Cost

-Before diving into the numbers, let's be transparent about methodology.
-Estimating the "hidden cost" of excess checking balances requires making assumptions about how much of that $4.5 trillion is genuinely needed for day-to-day cash flow versus how much is sitting idle.
+Before the numbers, a note on methodology.
+Estimating the hidden cost of excess checking balances requires an assumption about how much of that $4.5 trillion is genuinely needed for day-to-day cash flow versus how much is sitting idle.

-We drew on three authoritative sources for this analysis.
-First, the Federal Reserve's Financial Accounts provides the total value of household checkable deposits—$4.47 trillion as of Q3 2025.
-Second, the Bureau of Labor Statistics Consumer Expenditure Survey reports that average annual household expenditures were $78,535 in 2024, or approximately $6,545 per month.
-Third, the FDIC's National Rates publishes the average interest rate on checking accounts—currently 0.07%.
+We drew on three authoritative sources.
+First, the Federal Reserve's Financial Accounts report household checkable deposits and currency at roughly $4.5 trillion as of Q3 2025.
+(The Q4 2025 release shows this figure jumping above $5.6 trillion, but the Federal Reserve attributes that to a single large bank reclassifying savings accounts as transaction accounts when it wound down its retail sweep program — an accounting change, not real cash moving into checking.
+We use the pre-reclassification figure as the truer measure of idle checking balances.)
+Second, the Bureau of Labor Statistics Consumer Expenditure Survey reports average annual household expenditures of $78,535 in 2024, or roughly $6,545 per month.
+Third, the FDIC's National Rates publishes the average checking interest rate — currently 0.07%.

-Not all money in checking accounts is "excess."
-Households need a certain amount of cash readily available to cover the timing gap between when bills hit and when income arrives.
-The question is: how much is genuinely needed versus how much is simply parked there out of habit or fear?
+Not all money in checking is "excess."
+Households need a certain amount readily available to cover the timing gap between when bills hit and when income arrives.
+The question is how much is genuinely needed versus simply parked out of habit or fear.

-Because reasonable people can disagree about how much households genuinely need in checking, we present three scenarios:
+Because reasonable people can disagree about how much households genuinely need, we present three scenarios:

-• Conservative estimate: 25% of checking balances are excess (households are keeping roughly 1.3x what they need)
+• Conservative: 25% of checking balances are excess (roughly 1.3x what's needed)

-• Moderate estimate: 40% of checking balances are excess (households are keeping roughly 1.7x what they need)
+• Moderate: 40% of checking balances are excess (roughly 1.7x what's needed)

-• Aggressive estimate: 50% of checking balances are excess (households are keeping roughly 2x what they need)
+• Aggressive: 50% of checking balances are excess (roughly 2x what's needed)

-These scenarios allow us to present a range rather than false precision.
+These present a range rather than false precision.

 The Aggregate Picture: A Multi-Billion-Dollar Opportunity Cost

-With $4.47 trillion in household checking accounts and an interest rate differential of approximately 3.93% (4.00% for high-yield savings minus 0.07% for checking), the aggregate opportunity cost depends on how much of that total is truly excess.
+With $4.5 trillion in household checking accounts and an interest-rate differential of roughly 3.93% (4.00% for high-yield savings minus 0.07% for checking), the aggregate opportunity cost depends on how much of that total is truly excess.

 Scenario Percent Excess Total Excess Annual Opportunity Cost